johngreenfield/catalyst/README.md

 Thank you for your interest in contributing to Catalyst!

 ## To-Do List
-- [X] Update Help Modal.
-- [X] Switch to npm workflow.
 - [ ] Fix Clear btn contrast ratio issue.
 - [ ] Fix accordion chevron dark theme colour issue.
-- [ ] Review Manifest and improve to reach Richer PWA standards.
-- [ ] Consider locking down certain features unless own API key is used for the demo.
 - [ ] Prompt improvement and testing in AI Studio.
 - [ ] Add Troubleshooting section to Readme.